 We still see properties coming through which are non-standard construction.
 It’s just un-mortgageable.

 Rob Jones: Straight away, that’s not happening.

 I have a sweet spot.
 I like properties which been built between four and ten years.
 Before 10 years because they have still got an NHB certificate on it.
 Four years… Because it takes about four years for the problems to reveal themselves and be dealt with.

-There are still quite a lot of snagging with new-build construction.
+There is still quite a lot of snagging with new-build houses.
 I’ve seen a lot of that, from my days at RBS.
 There are examples of developers struggling, they start cutting corners and it reveals itself, pretty quickly.

 So, that’s really my sweet spot.
 Or, I like older buildings that have been recently refurbished.
 Because I’ve got one eye, all the time, on repairs and maintenance, the expenditure and the net income, coming out of it.
 So, that’s why we look at those.